 It's very important to talk to your doctor about any targeted or immunotherapy drugs you will get and the fertility risks that might come with them.

 Some hormone therapies used to treat prostate or other cancers can affect sperm production and your ability to have a child.
 Talk to your doctor about this risk and about whether it’s safe to start a pregnancy while taking these drugs.

 Bone marrow or stem cell transplant

-If you’d like to learn more about transplant, see Stem Cell Transplant for Cancer.
+To learn more about transplant, see Stem Cell Transplant for Cancer.

 Radiation treatments use high-energy rays to kill cancer cells.
 Radiation to a man’s testicles can affect his fertility.
 Radiation at high doses kills the stem cells that produce sperm.

 Radiation is aimed directly at the testicles to treat some types of testicular cancer and childhood leukemia.
 Young men with seminoma, a type of cancer of the testicle, may have radiation to the groin area, very close to their remaining testicle.
 Even when a man gets radiation to treat a tumor in his abdomen (belly) or pelvis, his testicles may still end up getting enough radiation to harm sperm production.